jshint/jshint/README.markdown

 -----

-To run tests you will need to install [node.js](http://nodejs.org/) and jasmine-node.
+To run tests you will need to install [node.js](http://nodejs.org/) and expresso.
 You can install the latter with npm:

-    npm install jasmine-node
+    npm install expresso

 After that, running tests is as easy as:

-    node runtests.js
+    expresso tests/*.js